-8. Base Aggregate Dense 3/4-Inch, Item 305.0110.
+11. Base Aggregate Dense 3⁄4-Inch, Item 305.0110.

-Add the following to standard spec 301.2.4.3:
+Revise standard spec 301.2.4.3 as follows:

-Furnish only aggregate classified as crushed stone for Dense 3/4-Inch when used in the top 3 inches of the unpaved portion of the shoulder or for unpaved driveways and field entrances.
+Furnish aggregate classified as crushed stone, from a department-approved quarry, for 3/4-Inch base when used in the top 3 inches of the unpaved portion of the shoulder or for unpaved driveways and field entrances.